Sakaue-Lab/MVP-RA-GWAS/README.md

 # MVP-RA-GWAS

 This is a repository to host scripts used for analyzing the VA Million Veteran Program and perform genome-wide association study of rheumatoid arthritis (RA) followed by trans-ancestry meta-analyses and functional characterization of significant loci.
-Reference: Sakaue et al. "Multi-ancestral GWAS with the VA Million Veteran Program enables functional interpretation of rheumatoid arthritis alleles"
+Reference: Sakaue, Yang, Zhang et al. "Multi-ancestral GWAS with the VA Million Veteran Program enables functional interpretation of rheumatoid arthritis alleles"